Who We Are

 In her spare time, Yun likes to learn about plants and spend time with friends.

 Kelly holds a Master’s degree in Social Work and is the practice manager at Wise Mind Psychotherapy.
-She also works as a Substance Abuse Counselor for Fairfax County Public Schools.
+She also works as a Substance Abuse Counselor for Loudoun County Public Schools.

 Kelly manages billing and communication with clients to make sure they have what they need.
 She will likely know the answer to any question you have!